 This is a continuation of MU 141 Singing I. Spring.
 Prerequisite: MU 141 or permission of the instructor.
 Group: IV.**

 Through this introduction to the language of music, students will learn the basics of rhythm and pitch, music notation, the structure of the keyboard, the nature of intervals, major and minor scales and keys, and the structure and relationships of diatonic triads.
 A primary goal will be ear-training through performance exercises and creative activities.
 Students will also learn to create music through Garage Band, a program for Mac computers.
 MU 200 is designed for singers, instrumentalists, future teachers who may use music to work with children, would-be composers and music minors who wish to become musically literate.
 The course is open as well to any other students who would like to increase their appreciation of all styles of music through a greater understanding of the basics.
 Spring, alternate years.
 Group: IV.

 Music and Movement for Children

 Appropriate for education students as well as other students with an interest in music; this course is designed to give students knowledge about music that will be useful to them in working with children.
 Basic skills of singing, playing the recorder, and sight-reading will be introduced.
 Also, students will learn singing and movement games that will develop children’s musical and rhythmic sensibilities.
 Fall.
-Group: II or IV, depending upon student registration.
+Group: II or IV or IDS, depending upon student registration.